Healthy Land & Water: History

-The merger brought together the experience, scientific expertise and wealth of knowledge in land management and waterway health of both entities into an integrated and streamlined approach.

 The decline of Natural Resource Management (NRM) funding over time in Australia has been a significant factor contributing to the contraction of NRM bodies across Australia.
 Just prior to the strategic merger of these two bodies in South East Queensland, Healthy Waterways' income was halved in 2015, falling to $488,659.
 SEQ Catchments experienced an $835,142 loss over the same period.

 Healthy Land & Water's business model includes strategies to increase funding for environmental works in the region, by developing nature-based investment initiatives which corporate partners can co-invest in to demonstrate their commitment to environmental sustainability.

 SEQ Catchments Members Association (SEQCMA)

 SEQ Catchments Members Association (SEQCMA) was created in 2005 by the South East Queensland Council of Mayors to collaborate and involve the community in managing natural resources.

 It is an alliance between community, government and industry focused on finding solutions to issues affecting South East Queensland’s environment.
 The association’s purpose is to bring many elements of the community together as one loud voice in the fight to improve and protect the region's lands, forests, bushland, waterways, wetlands and coastal regions.

 It has over 200 members, including members from catchment and landcare groups, agriculture, tourism and local government bodies, Traditional Owners and community members.

 SEQCMA is an owner/member of Healthy Land & Water and works closely with project teams to identify and develop solutions that build resilience into the region's landscapes and waterways.

 SEQCMA members have a say on management planning, prioritisation of activity and funding of projects in order to meet the long-term targets detailed in the SEQ Natural Resource Management Plan 2009-2031.